460th Test and Evaluation Squadron: Air defense

 Reactivated in 1954 as part of the U.S. Air Force Air Defense Command, stationed at Knoxville, for air defense of the Oak Ridge National Laboratory and TVA dams in eastern Tennessee.
 Moved to Portland AFB, Oregon, and flew air defense missions over the Pacific Northwest, later to southern California in 1968 at Oxnard AFB, which closed a year later; it then moved to Grand Forks AFB, North Dakota, until inactivated as part of the drawdown of ADC in 1974.

 Fighter training

 Reactivated briefly in early 1982 as an air defense training squadron at Tyndall AFB, Florida; inactivated late the same year.

+Test and evaluation

+The unit was reactivated under the 926th Wing of the Air Force Reserve Command in August 2023.
+The unit transitioned to performing test and evaluation duties out of Nellis Air Force Base, Nevada.